Euthanasia and cremation service appointments are highly recommended, but not required.

 Euthanasia is accomplished by injection of a death-inducing drug.
 Our staff may first administer a tranquilizer to relax your pet.
 Following the injection, your pet will immediately go into a quiet and irreversible deep unconsciousness.
 Death will come quickly and painlessly.

 Guardians releasing an animal for euthanasia service should be prepared to provide proof of ownership, supporting information on medical or behavioral condition, and personal identification.

 The Humane Society of Boulder Valley reserves the right to refuse the euthanasia service if guardianship or medical or behavioral condition cannot be confirmed.

-Pet Loss Support
+Pet Illness and Loss Support